-The objects of stone sculpture of Kotor Lapidarium make a singular group of monuments of our past, quite certainly the richest one in Montenegro and one of the most significant on the south-eastern coast of the Adriatic Sea.
-Present-day Lapidarium is located in the Romano-Gothic church of St. Michael on Cinema Square in Kotor Old Town.
+Stone sculptures of Kotor Lapidarium make a singular group of monuments of our past, quite certainly the richest one in Montenegro and one of the most significant on the south-eastern cost of the Adriatic Sea.
+Present-day Lapidarium is situated in the Romano-Gothic church of St. Michael in Cinema Square, in Kotor Old Town.

 The art collection consists of more than 400 works of art (paintings, graphics, drawings, sculptures and photographs), as of 2011 located on the ground floor of the representative Renaissance-Baroque Pima palace, in Flour Square, in Kotor Old Town.